flexera-public/flexera-plugins/azure/rs_azure_template/README.md

 Visit http://chat.rightscale.com/ to join!

 ## License
-The AWS EFS Plugin source code is subject to the MIT license, see the [LICENSE](../../LICENSE) file.
+The Azure ARM Template Plugin source code is subject to the MIT license, see the [LICENSE](../../LICENSE) file.